ks961/strict-env/README.md

 ```

 This approach allows you to extend the configuration without modifying the core package, keeping it maintainable and compatible with future updates.

----

-### Key Updates:
-- **Optional Environment Variables**: Added a section explaining how users can mark environment variables as optional by adding `# $optional` in the `.env` file.
-If no value is provided for such variables, they will be set to `undefined` in `process.env`.
-- **Example for Optional Variables**: Included a detailed example showing how optional variables behave.

-This should help users understand how to handle both required and optional environment variables effectively!